INTO-CPS-Association/UniFMU_DistributedCoSimDemo/readme.md

 # Example distributed co-simulation with UniFMU
-This repository shows two examples of how to run a distributed co-simulation using the p2p distributed feature of UniFMU.
+This repository shows two examples of how to run a distributed co-simulation using the p2p distributed feature of [UniFMU](https://github.com/INTO-CPS-Association/unifmu).
 The first example is about a co-simulation of one FMU, which is split into a proxy FMU and a remote model.
 The second example is about a co-simulation of three FMUs, in which each FMU is split into a proxy FMU-model pair.
-These examples rely on the following technologies (which need to be installed):
+These examples rely on the following technologies:
-- [FMPy](https://github.com/CATIA-Systems/FMPy) for the co-simulation of an individual FMU.
+- [FMPy](https://github.com/CATIA-Systems/FMPy) for the co-simulation of an individual FMU (this is installed via pip, explained below).
-- [Maestro co-simulation](https://github.com/INTO-CPS-Association/maestro) for the co-simulation of multiple FMUs.
+- [Maestro co-simulation](https://github.com/INTO-CPS-Association/maestro) for the co-simulation of multiple FMUs (we provide the jar file to be used in the root folder).

 ## Overview of the repository
 - [Example of distributed co-simulation with UniFMU](#example-distributed-co-simulation-with-unifmu)